Everything you need to know about obtaining a retail seller's permit in Baltimore, Maryland — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Maryland SDAT at dat.maryland.gov.

 File your retail seller's permit application with the Baltimore city clerk or licensing department.
-Many Maryland municipalities now accept online applications.
+Many Maryland municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $0–$140 (typical range for Baltimore).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-2 weeks in Baltimore.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 From retail seller's permit to full compliance — get professional help setting up your business in Maryland.